ECS153/final-project-hash-hush/tools/hashcat.md

 - let this utility to generate candidates first, then pipe the outputs to hashcat; hashcat will take input dictionary from *STDIN* instead of from an input file
 - An improvement to combination attack
 - rather than take two wordlist, princeprocessor takes one worlist and builds chains of combined words; can have 1 to N words from the input wordlist concatenated together
-- princeprocessor can also take the output of another princeprocessor: prinception;
+- princeprocessor can also take the output of another princeprocessor: prinception